rebelsky/sams-assorted-musings-reflections/joc-linking-endnotes.md

 on the pattern.
 Everything else is mostly more of the same to set up the HTML appropriately.

+What's left?
+The options.  "`m`" means that I want to do multi-line matching.
+That's necessary, because I'm trying to identify the blank line before the referents.  "`g`" means "global", which indicates that we should replace the pattern every time it matches.
+Since I often write more than one endnote (even more than one endnote on each line), that's clearly necessary.

 If I hadn't tried to write this code in my sleep, it probably would have taken five minutes.
 But I did try to write it in my sleep [25], so it took closer to fifteen minutes.
 Not too bad.
 That's probably one-fourth